 Building a strong portfolio - 92% of respondents say this is part of a risk mitigation strategy.
 It is also the top answer for risk reports and how respondents would deploy additional budget.
-What constitutes a "strong portfolio" differs significantly across sectors, a topic explored in previous Cipher Reports1.
+What constitutes a "strong portfolio" differs significantly across sectors, a topic which has been explored in previous Cipher Reports1.